Support Our Work

 468 miles: The distance FCNL lobbyists walked to and from their 233 Senate and 269 House visits in 2016 – equivalent to a hike from DC to Cincinnati.

 The Trump administration’s aggressive foreign policy stances and efforts to increase military spending threaten decades-long efforts on forward-looking prevention of deadly violence.
 FCNL is working to counteract this trend.
 Administration and congressional decision-makers are reading the report of the bipartisan Experts Committee on Preventing Mass Violence, which we convened last year.
 The report recommends concrete steps to continue and expand U.S. leadership on preventing mass atrocities.
-Meanwhile, Republican and Democratic senators are working with us to ask hard questions of the administration and introduce legislation to support U.S. genocide and atrocities prevention efforts.
+Meanwhile, members of Congress are working with us to ask hard questions of the administration and have introduce legislation in the House and Senate to support U.S. genocide and atrocities prevention efforts.

 Strengthening and Growing our Advocacy Community

 Thousands of new advocates are turning to FCNL for action and skills.
 We’re using our decades of experience in relationship-focused advocacy to train and empower people looking to effectively influence and change U.S. policies.
 This work is bringing concerns for peace and justice to an increasing number of congressional offices.
-Our Advocacy Teams are thriving in almost 40 communities across the country, and we continue to launch new groups to build durable connections with members of Congress and persuade them to support key legislation.
+Our Advocacy Teams are thriving in more than 60 communities across the country, and we continue to launch new groups to build durable connections with members of Congress and persuade them to support key legislation.
 In 2016, the number of FCNL community members lobbying in person grew by 50 percent.
-In combination with our thriving Washington, DC lobby days and online resources and trainings to help people be effective advocates, we expect to exceed this growth in 2017.
+In combination with our thriving Washington, DC lobby days and online resources and trainings to help people be effective advocates, we have already exceeded this growth in 2017.

 Immigration: Welcoming the Stranger